As you prepare for your wedding day and honeymoon, here are some helpful tips to make each as stress free and effortless as possible:

 For the food and catering, you might want to give your local culinary schools or colleges that have such classes for caterers and chefs, a call.
 Most of them are willing to work for weddings at a much cheaper price.
 Try cutting down on the fancy expensive linen and be more creative by color coordinating the linens you can purchase from stores like Walmart with matching plates, cutlery or flower centerpieces.
 These are guaranteed to be eye-pleasing without breaking the bank.

 When getting ready for your honeymoon make sure you do your research on your places of choice.
 This includes knowing about the best places to visit, the local currency and exchange rate, learning the local lingo even if it’s just a few phrases like ‘thank you’ or ‘hello’, as well as knowing the place’s local customs.
 It’s a great way to make friends quickly wherever you’re going.
 Do tell everyone, but not to the point of ad nauseum, that you are on your honeymoon!
 Many people are receptive to lovers and most hotels, travel agents, airlines or tour group leaders are willing to offer discounts just because you disclosed that information.

-Before you travel, make photocopies of every travel documentation you might have, which includes passports, insurance policy, credit cards and travelers’ checks.
+Before you travel, make photocopies of every travel documentation you might have, which includes passports, any insurance policies, credit cards and travelers’ checks.
+Before going overseas, I always recommend getting term life insurance to protect any dependents that you may have.
 Keep a copy at home and keep another copy in your luggage or at the hotel’s safe.
 That way if your documents are stolen, you always have backup or proof they even existed.

 Traveling can be frustrating especially when you find yourself in a new place, but remember to be friendly, welcoming, accommodating and most importantly have fun!